 Is Carmel-by-the-Sea open for leisure travel?
 Yes!
 As of Friday, June 12th the Monterey Peninsula is officially re-open for leisure travel.
 We could not be more excited to welcome back our visitors.

 What are the social distancing requirements for Carmel-by-the-Sea?
-Facial coverings (e.g. masks, bandanas, scarves) are required to be worn when out in public and in all open spaces.
+Facial coverings (e.g. masks, bandanas, scarves) are required to be worn when out in public and in all open spaces. $100 citations are being handed out for non-compliance.
 Individuals are asked to keep a minimum of 6ft from anyone not in their immediate party.

 Can we go to the beach?
 Carmel's beach is open to the public.
-Individuals are required to wear masks and social distance at a minimum of 6ft from anyone not in their party.
-Facial coverings are not required but recommended if you are exercising at the beach.
+Individuals are required to wear masks and socially distance at a minimum of 6ft from anyone not in their party.
+Facial coverings are still required if you are exercising at the beach.
 Dogs are still allowed on the beach and are not required to be leashed.
 Surfing is also allowed as long as surfers adhere to the social distancing rule of keeping a minimum of 6ft of separation in and out of the water.

 Are restaurants and shops open?
 As of Monday, July 6, 2020 restaurants on the Monterey Peninsula are temporarily closed for In-Dining.
 There are over 52 restaurants within walking distance of the Inn.
 Most restaurants are offering outdoor seating options.
-Please check out the following link to see who is open, their hours of operation and the Meal-To-Go options available.
+Please check out the following link to see who is open, their hours of operation and the Patio Dining and Meal-To-Go options available.
 Retail shops are open for in-store shopping as well as curbside pickup for items ordered over the phone or online.
+Most Wine Tasting Rooms are also open and offer outdoor seating for tastings, purchases and wine club pickup.

 Have there been any changes to the Inn due to Covid 19?
 The short answer is YES.
 Most of the changes to our Inn have been behind the scenes to increase guest health and safety.
 More information on our Clean and Safe Standards and Guidelines can be found here.
 Guests will notice a completely individualized check-in and check-out process to adhere to the Social Distancing requirements.
 Our new spa patio area is open for guest use.
 Limits to the number of groups allowed in patio at any one time will be required to comply with proper Social Distancing protocols.
 Two (2) couples or four (4) individuals will be allowed in the outdoor jacuzzi at any one time.